Optimization increases lifetime value of travel deal seekers

 “If the skip button was part of the onboarding flow, we would not be able to do paid marketing on mobile.
 It would be very inefficient for us,” Fallert said.
 “We can acquire valuable users at attractive CPLs, which we are confident are going to be profitable after our targeted window—and that’s kind of a biggie.”

 With the data from this test on the first-time user experience and their understanding of lifetime value for each customer, Secret Escapes can make smarter decisions about their advertising spend.
 They know exactly the amount of money they’re prepared to pay for a new user if they want a full return on investment.

 At any time, Secret Escapes has around ten experiments running across their websites and apps.
 They hold a weekly meeting to review the testing calendar and queue of test ideas that is open to anyone across the organization.
 Each test is prioritized based on urgency and potential business lift.

 Upcoming tests, Fallert said, will focus on the purchase conversion funnel to answer questions like: How much information do you need to disclose in each step of the funnel?
 Is percent discount more effective than absolute discount price?
 Do you show prices at all?
 The team previously tested all of these questions on the website but will now try on mobile “because it might be different.”

 Assumptions should be tested.
-What works well for many other apps, websites, or peers in your industry may not work best for you and you visitors or users.
+What works well for many other apps, websites or peers in your industry may not work best for you and your visitors or users.

 The cost to acquire a customer can have a dramatic impact on the profitability of your business.
 By making customer acquisition more efficient, the health of your key business metrics will improve.
 Landing pages, sign-up flows, and new user experiences are key points to optimize.